zsiller38/Engineering4/README.md

 [LED Accelerometer](https://github.com/zsiller38/Engineering4/blob/main/raspberry-pi/gyroled.py)

 ### Reflection
+Adding an LED was interesting because it provided a use for the acceleration data rather than collecting it for the sake of collecting it.
+To detect when the MPU is flipped vertically you first need to know what the acceleration of the MPU is at rest.
+At rest, it experiences downward acceleration in the z-direction roughly equal to 9.8 (the acceleration due to gravity).
+The actual value I received was closer to 7.8 m/s^2, but that could be fixed with calibration.
+When the MPU is say flipped, the acceleration due to gravity is acting on a different axis.
+The acceleration in the z direction becomes zero.
+With this information, an if statement can check when z acceleration dips below a certain value, which indicates that the MPU has been flipped.

 ## Accelerometer OLED

 ### Description
 Using the previous code and wiring, integrate an OLED screen to display the rotational velocity values of the MPU.
 The OLED has five pins that need to be wired.
 A 3V3, Ground, RST, Data, and Clk.
-The Data and Clk pins are equivalent to SDA and SCL pins and get plugged into the same SCL and SDA ports that are used by the MPU because they are I2C devices.
+The Data and Clk pins are equivalent to SDA and SCL pins and get plugged into the same SCL and SDA ports that the MPU uses because they are I2C devices.
 To do this a separate code was run to find the address for the OLED and MPU.

 | **Evidence** | **Wiring** |
 | ----- | ----- |